9 Easy German Short Stories to Boost Your Learning Experience

 - Rewrite stories from the point of view of a different character.
 This seemingly simple exercise can provide great grammar practice including verb conjugation, pronouns, etc. Shifts in point of view also provide great opportunities to practice vocabulary related to feelings and emotions—as different characters will have different experiences resulting in a different set of emotional responses.

 - Make flashcards with new vocabulary and its context.
 Short stories often offer memorable contexts for interesting new vocabulary.
 Make flashcards with the words and the encountered contexts to remember them easier.

 - Summarize the story orally and in writing.
-Summarizing is one of the top oral and written skills in language learning, and short stories are an ideal material for summaries.
+Summarizing is one of the top oral and written skills in language learning and short stories are the ideal material for summaries.
 Trying to tell a 10-page story in five minutes or in one page is a great exercise.
-I remember we used to do it constantly in my higher German studies classes, and I learned more from it than from any other type of writing exercise.

 Where to Find Easy German Short Stories Online

 There are many sources of great German short stories on the web.
 These are some of the most useful and comprehensive sites.

 - SOS Halberstadt — A great site to find German literature in simple language, even for beginners.
 Categories include ballads, fables, short stories and parables.

 - Project Gutenberg — This is a German language version of the famous Project Gutenberg.
 It features a comprehensive German library, including works by the most important German authors and German translations of other language classics.